Meet the 2022 DxQI Seed Grant Awardees

 - With the additional support of The John A. Hartford Foundation, SIDM will award an “Age-Friendly Care” DxQI Seed Grant.
 The awardee will implement a project to improve diagnostic quality and safety for older adults.
 This work is vital because diagnostic error in older adults is common and errors frequently arise from contributing factors that are unique to this population, including polypharmacy, cognitive issues such as dementia, mobility limitations, and chronic illnesses.

-DxQI Seed Grant Program
+DxQI Seed Grant Overview

 Areas for Improvement

-Grants will be awarded in the following categories:
+Over the course of three years, grants will be awarded in the following categories:

 - The Big Three (see David Newman-Toker, et al. Serious misdiagnosis-related harms in malpractice claims: The “Big Three” – vascular events, infections, and cancers.
-Diagnosis 2019; 6(3): 227–240) 50% of awards
+Diagnosis 2019; 6(3): 227–240) 40% of awards

 - Diagnostic Quality Disparities: Proposals that seek to reduce the risk of diagnostic error or delayed treatment and improve diagnostic quality outcomes related to health disparities associated with age, race/ethnicity, sex, and/or other social determinants of health.
 40% of awards

 SIDM strongly encourages organizations to submit proposals that address both areas of improvement: Big 3 and Diagnostic Quality Disparities.

 - Open: Topics that do not address one of the previous two areas.
 Up to 20% of awards